tarynsauer/WouldYouRather/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+Note: For demo purposes, all existing users have a password of `password1`.

 ### TODOs
 * add tests
 * swap out the dummy backend server with real API calls